EspertoMagento/magento2-italian-language-pack/README.md

 ## Overview

-- Download & Contribute
 - Install Italian Language Pack
-- How to Install Italian Language Pack
+- How To Active Italian Language Pack

 ## How to Install Italian Language Pack